rohit-mehra-kickdrum/lti_poc/README.md

 The notebook with the code is available at http://localhost:8888/tree/jupyter/notebooks/LTI.ipynb.

-Once the container is running, you can access the platform at http://localhost:5003.
+Once the container is running, the platform will be running at http://localhost:5003.